How solar air heaters work:

 Storing solar heat (thermal batteries):

-If you incorporate thermal mass into the equation you can distribute the heat collected over a longer period of time, and there are any number of creative ways to do this.
+If you incorporate thermal mass into a home to store and release heat, you can distribute the heat collected over a longer period of time, and there are any number of creative ways to do this.
 Sticking with the DIY theme for say - sheds, garages or greenhouses, you could run the heated air through tubes embedded in sand, bricks, masonry etc before venting it directly into the conditioned space.
 Rather than simply heating the air, dense materials will absorb some of that heat and slowly release it over time after the sun goes down.

 There is nothing to say you couldn't do this to an addition on your home, it's just that we are generally a bit more picky with the final appearance in our houses.
 So a slightly more aesthetic design might be required in a house than in a workshop or garage.